What Is a Fair Truck Accident Settlement?

 For more than 25 years, Kogan & DiSalvo has been representing clients in complex trucking accident claims.
 In addition to negotiating favorable settlements, our attorneys are not afraid to take cases to court on behalf of our clients.
 The majority of our lawyers are Board-Certified in Civil Trial Law by The Florida Bar due to our experience and results in the courtroom.

 Please call Kogan & DiSalvo at (561) 375-9500 today for a free case review.
-Our truck accident lawyers serve clients in West Palm Beach, Boca Raton, Boynton Beach, Fort Lauderdale, Stuart, Delray Beach, and other areas of Florida.
+Our truck accident lawyers serve clients in West Palm Beach, Boca Raton, Fort Lauderdale, Boynton Beach, Stuart, Delray Beach, Vero Beach, Palm Bay, and throughout Florida.